mm80843/T3.5/docs/Benef/PBN__Benef_1067.md

 # __Improved access to routine health services__

-## Name of the Benefit

-Access to essential healthcare and reduced risk of undernutrition

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved health outcomes, reduced risk of undernutrition](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1192.md)